citp/privacy-policy-historical/m/me/mer/mercycorps.org.md

 **Contact Mercy Corps**

 Thank you for your interest in Mercy Corps and our privacy policy.
-If you would like more information about the options discussed herein or simply have questions, please feel free to contact us via email at [donorservices@mercycorps.org](mailto:donorservices@mercycorps.org), or speak to a Donor Services Representative at 800.292.3355 x 250.
+If you would like more information about the options discussed herein or simply have questions, please feel free to contact us via email at [donorservices@mercycorps.org](mailto:donorservices@mercycorps.org), or speak to a Donor Services Representative at 1-888-842-0842.